Refine

 Apply

-How to Open a Daycare Center
+Your Complete Guide on How to Open and Run a Daycare

 Daycare centers are springing back to life as parents and guardians resume their busy lifestyles.
 While the slowdown witnessed in 2020 characterized the better part of early 2021, daycare providers are now recording increased enrolment and attendance.
 Industry statistics project continued growth in the global child care market at an annual growth rate of 9%.
 From the current projections of $295.99 billion, the market is expected to hit a high of $415.96 billion by 2025.